Guide for authors

 In general, the authors should not publish more than one manuscript describing essentially the same research.

-In such cases, the editor must be informed during the submission and a proper note is made in the ‘Acknowledgements’ section of the manuscript.
+In such cases, a proper note must be made in the ‘Acknowledgements’ section of the manuscript.

 Scientific transparency

 The authors must be very clear in description of how their results have been obtained.
-The data origins, definitions, calculation procedures, analysis methods, etc. must be described to such a degree that it would be possible for a peer researcher to repeat the study.
+The data origins, definitions, calculation procedures, analysis methods, etc. must be described to such a degree that it would be hypothetically possible for a peer researcher to repeat all steps of your data collection and analysis.

 Data and reproducibility

-Traffic Safety Research encourages the authors to share their research data and methodology (e.g. computer code used in the analysis) when it is permitted by the data protection regulations.
-You can either share the data upon a request or (much better option) upload it to a publicly accessible data repository.
+Traffic Safety Research encourages the authors to share their research data and methodology (e.g. computer codes used in the analysis) when it is permitted by the data protection regulations.
+You can either share the data upon a request or (a much better option) share it directly by uploading to a publicly accessible data repository.
 A useful overview of repository services can be found here.

-State clearly in the 'Data availability' section of your manuscript (see the template) how the readers may get access to your data/protocols/analysis code.
+State clearly in the ‘Data availability’ section of your manuscript how the readers may get access to your data/protocols/analysis code.

 Fundamental error in published work